caiobindi/1701QCA-Assessment2/index.md

 ## Design process discussion ##
 *Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*

+I first started my process thinking about my interests.
+I thought of basketball so I went with that.
+I then had to figure out how to incorporate an interactive idea to basketball.
+The first thing that came to my head was those games at the arcade were you have a certain amount of time to make as many shots as possible.
+I decided to use this as inspiration.
+I then had to figure out how they work, so then I went on google to find similar projects that use automatic scoring system.
+Most of them used some sort of sensor to detect the ball going through.
+So I further researched and found the best sensor to use for my project is a IR sensor.
+This is because it is very good a picking up motion.
+I then developed code so it will work with the IR sensor but I have do not got all the hardware to begin testing yet.

 ## Next steps ##
 *Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*

+My plan moving forward is to collect all the hardware/ materials I will need to begin constructing, developing and testing my project.